Snapshot testing is an extension of usual expected-vs-actual assertion where the following conditions apply:

 Auto-update mode is the flagship feature of snapshot testing.
 Essentially, this reverses the process of testing, i.e. using the actual generated object to overwrite the snapshot provided in the test.
 To remove redundancy, even if auto-update mode is enabled, this overwriting procedure only happens when a test fails during the test run.

-For such testing method to be effective, before the changes are committed, a manual (by the developer) verification to ensure only the intended changes have occurred is mandatory.
+For such testing method to be effective, before the changes are committed, a manual verification by the developer is mandatory to ensure only the intended changes have occurred.

 to true